It's in the Flour

 Types of Flour

-- White Unbleached - All-purpose Flour has a higher protein (gluten) content of approximately 11% and is good for baking most cakes, muffins, biscuits, biscotti's, and some pizza crusts.
+- White Unbleached—All-purpose Flour has a higher protein (gluten) content of approximately 11% and is good for baking most cakes, muffins, biscuits, biscotti, and some pizza crusts.

-- White 'Better for Bread' Flour has a protein (gluten) content of between an actual bread flour and regular unbleached, all-purpose flour.
-It adds bulk to a recipe and will do in a pinch for a hearty bread but for me it's best used for pizza crust and focaccia breads.
+- White 'Better for Bread' Flour has a protein (gluten) content between actual bread flour and regular unbleached, all-purpose flour.
+It adds bulk to a recipe and will do in a pinch for hearty bread, but for me, it's best used for pizza crust and focaccia breads.

 - Whole Wheat Bread Flour has the same high protein (gluten) content of 12% to 14% and is used to make all types of whole wheat breads, bagels, pizza crust, and biscuits.

 Quick Guide for the 3 Most Common Flours

 This is not a complete list of all the flours that are available, but these are the most commonly used in the United States.
 I hope to be posting some of my favorite bread, bagel, and pizza recipes in my upcoming articles.